heatherleaf/korpsearch/README.md

   The main advantage is that it doesn't use up any internal memory, so it is useful for very large corpora.

-- `internal` uses Python's builtin sort function, which is extremely fast (around 3-4 times faster than `tmpfile` using PyPy).
+- `internal` uses Python's builtin sort function, which is extremely fast (up to 5–10 times faster than `tmpfile`).
-  However, it has to load the whole corpus in memory so it is not very useful for very large corpora.
+  However, it has to load the whole corpus in memory so it is not very useful for very large corpora (depending on your computer, but can cause problems from 10–100 million tokens).

-- `java` is a Java implementation of the `tmpfile` option, so it is also useful for very large corpora.
-  It is approximately 2-3 times faster than `tmpfile` using PyPy.
-  Note that you have to compile the Java version first, by running `make java-sort`.

-- `multikey` uses a Cython implementation of [multikey quicksort](https://en.wikipedia.org/wiki/Multi-key_quicksort) for sorting the index – this is also around 2-3 times faster than `tmpfile`.
+- `cython` uses a Cython implementation using C's builtin `qsort` function for sorting the index.
+  – this is also up to 5–10 times faster than `tmpfile`, but doesn't have any memory problems because it uses a temporary file.
-  Note that you have to compile the Cython module first, by running `make multikey-sort`.
+  Note that you have to compile the Cython module first, by running `make faster-index-builder`.

-- `lmdb` uses the [LMDB database engine](https://lmdb.readthedocs.io/) for sorting the index.
-  Note that you have to install the external `lmdb` library first.

 ## Searching from the command line